 NEW YORK, 16 September 2022 – Ahead of the Transforming Education Summit, UNICEF warns of shockingly low levels of learning, with only a third of 10-year-olds globally estimated to be able to read and understand a simple written story, down from half pre-pandemic.

 “Under resourced schools, underpaid and underqualified teachers, over-crowded classrooms and archaic curricula are undermining our children’s ability to reach their full potential,” said Catherine Russell UNICEF Executive Director.
 “The trajectory of our education systems is, by definition, the trajectory of our future.
-We need to reverse current trendlines or face the consequences of failing to educate an entire generation.
+We need to reverse current trendlines or face the consequences of a failing to educate an entire generation.
 Low levels of learning today mean less opportunity tomorrow.”

 Prolonged school closures and a lack of access to quality learning during the COVID-19 pandemic exposed and exacerbated a pre-existing learning crisis that has left millions of schoolchildren worldwide without foundational numeracy and literacy skills, UNICEF warns.

 To draw attention to the education crisis and the need to transform learning worldwide, UNICEF today publicly unveiled the ‘Learning Crisis Classroom,’ a model classroom that represents the scale of children failing to learn critical foundational skills.
 The installation will be displayed at the visitor’s entrance of United Nations Headquarters in New York between 16 and 26 September.